vs-ude/fyr-www/content/quickstart/_index.md

 ```

 The output of the above command is `example.c` in the same directory.
-Furthermore, the C-files are compiled and linked resuting in `example`.
+Furthermore, the C-files are compiled and linked resulting in `example`.

 To compile a package (i.e. all `.fyr` files in a directory`, go to the sources directory of the package and run